Pmcslarrow/Pmcslarrow.github.io/portfolio/content/projects/1_contrast_stretching.md

 weight: 1
 ---

+## Note to reader

+*I do not include large code snippets as this was an assignment for my parallel computing course at Northwestern and I don't want future students copying it.
+It exists in a private repo of mine containing my school assignments.
+I will try to do my best to illustrate the work I did with fewer code examples*

+## Github Link
+- Private url

 ## Overview

 This project parallelizes a contrast stretching algorithm using MPI to enable high-performance image processing on distributed systems.
 The final implementation achieved approximately a **10× speedup** over the sequential baseline.